-“High potential” employees are often given “stretch assignments” to expand their organizational knowledge, skills, and contacts.
+“High potential” employees often receive “stretch assignments” to expand their organizational knowledge, skills, and contacts.

-The individual’s “leadership self-efficacy (LSE)” expectations about personal capability to master the challenge and deliver “successful” outcomes determine the actual results, reported Texas A&M’s Stephen H. Courtright, Amy E. Colbert of University of Iowa, and Daejeong Choi of University of Melbourne in their four month study of more than 150 managers and 600 directors at a Fortune 500 financial services company.
+Personal leadership self-efficacy (LSE) expectations about capabilities to deliver successful outcomes determine the actual results, reported Texas A&M’s Stephen H. Courtright, Amy E. Colbert of University of Iowa, and Daejeong Choi of University of Melbourne in their four month study of more than 150 managers and 600 directors at a Fortune 500 financial services company.

-Individuals develop self efficacy, according to Stanford’s Albert Bandura, in response to individuals’:
+Individuals develop self efficacy, according to Stanford’s Albert Bandura, in response to:

 Bandura posited that people’s expectations about their personal efficacy determines whether they:

-These behaviors lead to the “virtuous cycle” of increased self-efficacy beliefs and expectations.
+These behaviors lead to the “virtuous cycle” of increased self-efficacy beliefs.

 A measure of leadership self-efficacy (LSE), developed by University of Evansville’s Laura L. Paglis Dwyer and Stephen G. Green of Purdue University, evaluates a leader’s skill in:

 - Gaining followers’ commitment,

 Two additional Leader Self Efficacy characteristics were proposed by United States Military Academy’s Sean T. Hannah with Bruce Avolio, Fred Luthans, and Peter D. Harms of University of Nebraska:

 - “Agency,” characterized by intentionally initiating action and exerting positive influence,